justarandomnameduh/3dircadb1-tumor-sam/README.md

-# Tumor Segmentation with DICOM Processing and SAM Integration
+# Tumor Segmentation with DICOM Processing and SAM Integration using 3Dircadb1 dataset

 ## Overview